Hi, I’m Hannah!

 After starting saxophone, I joined my small high school’s contemporary music class.
 With a class size of eight, we didn’t have enough people for a concert band.
 It was during a break between band rehearsals that I first picked up the flute.
 I found my director’s old flute from college (a Bundy), and I fell.
 In.
 Love.

-The truth is, I wanted to play flute in fifth grade, but my mom said no. (She claims it’s because I said I wouldn’t practice it…okay Mom) Anyway, those ten years taught me a lot about being a musician, like reading music, and that experience catapulted my flute studies.
+The truth is, I wanted to play flute in fifth grade, but my mom said no. (She claims it’s because I said I wouldn’t practice it…okay Mom) Anyway, those ten years of playing other instruments taught me a lot about being a musician, like reading music, and that experience catapulted my flute studies.

 Since I started so “late,” I had to learn how to practice well so that I could catch up with my peers.
 I started college at a community college, and I got to school early so that I could snag the best practice room.
 But I had a part time job, so I couldn’t spend all of my time practicing.
 I had to work hard AND efficiently if I wanted this dream to become a reality.